-At the hearing, or within ten (10) working days following the hearing, the District Administrator shall, in writing, inform the certificated staff member of the decision.
+At the hearing, or within ten (10) working days following the hearing, the supervising administrator shall, in writing, inform the certificated staff member of the decision.
 If the decision is to impose discipline, written notice of the discipline shall be enclosed.
 The written notice of the decision shall state that a copy of the notice, decision, and a record of the disciplinary action shall be placed in the certificated staff member's personnel file and shall specify the date the discipline shall be imposed unless the certificated staff member files a written request for appeal within five (5) working days after the decision is delivered to the certificated staff member.
 If the certificated staff member requests an appeal of the decision, the imposition of any discipline shall be suspended pending the outcome of the appeal.

 Step 4 - Appeal: